 A fishing boat in Mtwapa, Mombasa used for deep sea sport fishing

-Why Mombasa is a Fishing Mecca
+Why Mombasa Is a Big Game Fishing Destination

-What to Expect on a Trip
+What to Expect on a Mombasa Fishing Charter

-• The Experience: There is a specific silence that comes with being miles offshore, broken only by the scream of a reel when a 200lb Marlin strikes.
+The Experience: There is a specific silence that comes with being miles offshore, broken only by the scream of a reel when a 200lb Marlin strikes.
 It is a test of strength, patience, and skill.

 FAQ: What is the best time for deep sea fishing activities in Kenya?